 We changed our experiments methodology to be more qualitative than quantitative.
 This means that we needed to ask thoughtful questions from users to capture their thinking model and emotions on presented features.
-We started capturing users feedback in more qualitative way by focusing on positive & negative feedbacks.
+We started capturing users inputs in more qualitative way by focusing on positive & negative feedbacks.
 Optimizing the product while focusing on elements that users liked/disliked help product deveopment move towards [global] optimal point.

 Let us know if you have had similar experience during your product development cycles and how you approached it in the comment section.